Erin Jackson has a new material in her life: ice.

 An inline skater for 15 years and more recent derby competitor, she spent only four months training on ice before finishing third in the 500-meter race during the Olympic trials in Milwaukee and snagging the final of three spots.

-Jackson was raised in Ocala, Florida, where ice is used to keep your drinks cold and found in thin layers during the worst of Florida winters.
+Jackson was raised in Ocala, Florida, where ice keeps your drinks cold and is found in thin layers during the worst of Florida winters.
 The closest skating rink is more than an hour away.

-But on February 18 after less than six months of training, Jackson made her Olympic debut in PyeongChang.
+However, on February 18, after less than six months of training, Jackson made her Olympic debut in PyeongChang.

 She won her heat and finished in 24th place, rising a dramatic seven spots above where she started and setting her up for a promising career in speed skating.